department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/dependents-education-assistance.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
+title: Dependents Educational Assistance | Veterans Affairs
-title: Survivors’ and Dependents’ Educational Assistance Program
+heading: Survivors’ and Dependents’ Educational Assistance Program
 display_title: Dependents Education Assistance (DEA)
+description: Find out if you're eligible for the Survivors' and Dependents' Educational Assistance Program for children and spouses of Veterans who have died or been disabled.
+View current payment rates for college degree programs, career-training certificate course, apprenticeships, and on-the-job training.
 plainlanguage: 12-07-16 certified in compliance with the Plain Writing Act
 concurrence: incomplete
 order: 2